 Sure, a urine test can show if you have used drugs in the past couple of days, but the follicle test can go back much further.

 Some workplaces like to utilize the hair follicle test for pre-employment procedures and some like to use them to randomly test their employees.
 Testers are now even taking advantage of the benefits of this test to monitor drug risk in individuals that are at risk or have been known to use in the past.

 What Can You Expect During A Hair Follicle Test?

-There are a variety of different setting in which a hair follicle test can take place.
-For instance, you might be required to visit a specialized lab or maybe the test will take place in a hospital type setting.
+There is a variety of different setting in which a hair follicle test can take place.
+For instance, you might be required to visit specialized labor maybe the test will take place in a hospital type setting.
 The test can even be administered right on the spot in the workplace.

 This usually occurs when the employer gets a kit shipped to them from a special laboratory.
-You should also know that there are at-home kits available that can be purchase online.
+You should also know that there are at-home kits available that can be purchased online.

 Anytime you are mandated to undergo one of these tests a supervisor will monitor the procedure.
 Over the years many individuals have tried dying their hair, cutting it, washing it, and even styling it to beat the test.

 Unfortunately, none of these methods have been proven effective, as the test really does its job.
 Once you are called in to take the test, the tester will go ahead and confirm your identity.
 Once your identity is confirmed with a driver’s license or social security card the tester will cut between 100 and 120 hairs from the head.